TomWimberg/dynamic-data/README.md

 ### getObjectId
 This object method gets object IDs for property values that are not Strings from data objects.

 This method can be used to determine whether or not a property that is a Type has a value without causing the sytem to actully fetch that property.
-If later the actual object is wanted, then fetchDataObjectById can be called on the Database object.
+If later the actual object is wanted, then fetchDataObjectById can be called on the DataStore object.

 This method takes the following parameter:
 * propertyName - String - the name of the property